MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-quarkus-app.md

 kubectl -n $AKS_NS get pods
 ```

 If the value of the `STATUS` field shows anything other than `Running`, troubleshoot and resolve the problem before continuing.
-It may help to examine the pod logs by using the following command:
+It might help to examine the pod logs by using the following command:

 ```bash
 kubectl -n $AKS_NS logs $(kubectl -n $AKS_NS get pods | grep quarkus-todo-demo-app-aks | cut -d " " -f1)